Zverev beats Fognini to return to quarter-finals

 Zverev made sure on the next point as Fognini slapped a forehand wide.

-Reporting by Martyn Herman; editing by Clare Fallon
+Reporting by Martyn Herman; editing by Clare Fallon and Pritha Sarkar